squadguy/exp2015/README.md

 	with data from file "primer-dataset.json" located in the project's root directory.

 	In addition to the requires from express-generator, there is an additional require for Mongoose.
-The absolute connection for the Get request is 127.0.0.1:27017/test.
+The absolute path for the Get request is 127.0.0.1:27017/test.

 	Once application is running use localhost:3000/users to retrieve the JSON from the user collection in the test database.